SystemsApproach/tcpcc/avoidance.rst

    Determining the optimal sending rate based on observed throughput and RTT.

-To understand the philosophy of BBR, consider :numref:`Figure %s
-<fig-bbr>`.
-Assume a network has a single bottleneck link with some
-available bandwidth and queuing capacity.
+:numref:`Figure %s <fig-bbr>` shows the basic idea underlying BBR.
+Assume a network has a single bottleneck link with some available bandwidth and queuing capacity.
 As the congestion window opens and more data is put in flight, initially there is an increase in throughput (on the lower graph) but no increase in delay as the bottleneck is not full.
 Then once the data rate reaches the bottleneck bandwidth, a queue starts to build.
 At this point, RTT rises, and no rise in throughput is observed.
 This is the beginning of the